Lilacs Light Up the Arboretum

 - Picnics are not allowed.

-- Carry in and carry out all of your belongings, including trash and dog waste.
+- Plan to carry in and carry out all of your belongings, including trash and dog waste.

 - As ever, be kind to our plants.
 Do not pick or prune plants, do not climb trees, and do not step in planting beds.